dlachausse/erlmacs/README.md

 - Emacs

 ## Installation
-- Download or save the `erlmacs.escript` file
+- Download or save the `erlmacs` file
 - If you're using a UNIX-like system such as macOS, Linux, or BSD make this script executable: `chmod +x erlmacs`
 - Otherwise execute it as follows: `escript erlmacs [command]`